 You will need a big drum; a 55 gallon drum was used in the original plan.
 You will also need plywood for the stand, hose, threaded fittings, and other materials.
 The project can be completed in a day following the plan.

 6: Glass DIY Chicken Waterer

-Take a canning jar of 1/2 gallon capacity and clean it up twice or thrice, so that nothing is left inside.
+To make this diy chicken waterer take a canning jar of 1/2 gallon capacity and clean it up twice or thrice, so that nothing is left inside.
 Make sure you make a hole in the bottom, and flat the edges.
 Take a plastic plan or even a glass bowl and keep the water filled jar on it.
 Here is the simplest and cost effective kind of automatic diy chicken waterer.

 7: Bucket Feeder And DIY Chicken Waterer